 Academic Credit Internship Program (ACIP)

-The Academic Internship Program (ACIP) offers a unique opportunity for participants to gain professional experience, build skills through practical application, and obtain educational credits to be applied towards their major/minor at their academic institution.
-Interns will work on projects that are social-impact focused, and the primary goal of the internship is to offer young professionals interested in public service an opportunityto expand their networks and gain exposure to careers in local government.
-This is a 12-week, un-paid internship that provides current students and recent graduates with an opportunity to work directly with the Mayor’s Office of Immigrant Affairs and receive academic credits for their academic institution.
+The Academic Internship Program (ACIP) offers a unique opportunity for participants to gain professional experience, build skills through practical application, and obtain educational credits to be applied towards their major or minor at their academic institution.
+Interns will work on projects that are social-impact focused, and the primary goal of the internship is to offer young professionals interested in public service an opportunity to expand their networks and gain exposure to careers in local government.
+This is a 12-week, unpaid internship that provides current students with an opportunity to work directly with the Mayor’s Office of Immigrant Affairs and receive academic credits for their academic institution.

 Interested candidates are encouraged to select specific focus area of interest for best placement.
 Descriptions for focus areas are below.